 Operation Safe Driver Week targets unsafe driving by commercial vehicle drivers and car drivers.
 It involves heightened traffic safety enforcement by law enforcement agencies, roadside inspections and educational outreach events.

 We take safety seriously here at Paramount Freight Systems, one of the premiere owner-operator transportation companies in America.
-We encourage our owner operators to always put safety first.
+We encourage our Owner Operators and Lease Purchasers to always put safety first.
 That’s why we posted an article about Operation Safe Driver Week in October and are now doing this follow up article.

 The top five infractions against commercial truck drivers were: